thortle/Twibot-20/README.md

 ### 1.3 Pipeline overview

-The project follows a 4-step pipeline, executed via scripts in the `scripts/` directory:
+The project follows a 4-step pipeline, executed via scripts in the `scripts/` directory :

 1.  **Data Extraction & Preprocessing** (`1_fix_dataset.py`): loads raw data, extracts profile/tweet text, cleans it, splits into train/validation/test sets, and saves the processed dataset.
 2.  **Tokenization** (`2_tokenize_dataset.py`): loads the processed dataset and converts the text into tokens suitable for the DistilBERT model.